Vaccines: Employer Guidance

 Promoting confidence in the vaccine and addressing potential barriers to vaccination leads to more people getting vaccinated and fewer illnesses and deaths.

-● As we continue to navigate this phase of the pandemic, the SAFER team at NSC has provided recommendations for employers to continue to ensure safety in their workplaces.
+● As we continue to navigate the pandemic, the SAFER team at NSC has provided recommendations for employers to continue to ensure safety in their workplaces.
 Use this guidance to help "future-proof" your operations against new developments in the pandemic and beyond.

 ● Health Action Alliance and the National Safety Council created Safely Reopening Workplaces: A Decision Tool for Employers, an interactive guide to help employers navigate complicated issues related to reopening physical workplaces; it offers the latest health, legal and other considerations to guide planning and decision-making